Amid coronavirus concerns, officials monitoring Mississippi River travel

 "Great staff, great company, we've had a great time," Calderone said.

-The Port of Greater Baton Rouge said that it is working with the Coast Guard to monitor riverboats and crew members, as well.
+The Port of Greater Baton Rouge said that it is working with the Coast Guard to monitor riverboats and crew members as usual.

 More News